 The person at the center of this case

-Tesla Supercharger Station (property damage/arson case)
+Tesla Supercharger Station (property damage/arson)

 Start here